Are Umbrellas Useless?

 - Wellington boots

-Arguments for Umbrellas
+Arguments to Appreciate Umbrellas

 Having said all that umbrellas do have positives.
 Here are the five key reasons to appreciate umbrellas.

-Reason 1: Sharing an umbrella
+Reason 1: The Power o Sharing an Umbrella

 In the words of Rihanna: